csllc/cs-modbus-cli/README.md

 To install the package globally, use
 `npm install -g @csllc/cs-modbus-cli`.

+To upgrade this package, assuming it was installed using the above command, use `npm upgrade -g @csllc/cs-modbus-cli`.

 The `mb ...` command will then be available on your path.

 For development purposes, clone or download the repository, and use